-Furniture Food Chemicals Materials Design of Implements for the Implements design for fractionation at Productive optimizationIntegration of Implements for the primary and low and medium System carpentry, blacksmith and upholstery. secondary production in low scale. level.
-Product Design of wood, melamine and upholstered products.
-Self-assembly design.
-Design of new products based on consumer behaviour.
-Dispensers design for specific uses.
+Furniture Food Chemicals

+Materials optimization Design of Implements for the Implements design for fractionation at

+Productive Integration of primary and low and medium

+System carpentry, secondary level.

+blacksmith and production in low

+upholstery. scale.

+Design of wood, Design of new Dispensers design

+melamine and products based on for specific uses.

+Product upholstered consumer behaviour.

+products.

+Self-assembly

+design.